-I followed the advice of Motley Fool:
+I followed the advice of the Motley Fool:

 The Motley Fool stock pick CrowdStrike (TICKER: CRWD) was the Pick of the Month in June and July 2020.
-I wished I had heard of Motley Fool earlier, when it was $94.84 in June because today, 8 months later, it is $231.35.
+I wished I had heard of Motley Fool earlier when it was $94.84 in June because today, 8 months later, it is $231.35.

 Motley Fool also recommended low-value stocks Pinterest (PINS) and Upwork (UPWK) at $70.94 and $35.375, respectively.
 Today they are at $81.12 and $53.23, respectively.

 As you can see, I was sampling slowly and trying not to spend too much.
 Within a month, I dove back in with some stocks along 5G lines, my own picks based on Motley Fool articles offered to its members that discussed how 5G will grow in coming years.
-I took the suggestions I saw and used my E*Trade account's tools to research and review the stocks, looking at how the stocks have proressed over the last year and readin articles and research provided based on the search by the stock ticker.
+I took the suggestions I saw and used my E*Trade account's tools to research and review the stocks, looking at how the stocks have progressed over the last year and reading articles and research provided based on the search by the stock ticker.
 When I jumped in on one, it was $148.91 and it's only moved a little bit but I'm considering it a slow-growth investment.

-While my regret is that I didn't trust Motley Fool even more and buy more of CRWD because of how high it has climbed, I'm really happy with my results thus far.
+While I regret that I didn't trust Motley Fool even more and buy more of CRWD because of how high it has climbed, I'm really happy with my results thus far.
 I may be using "chump change" to most investors but let's be realistic: Many of us don't have the big dough to "play the stock market."
 I may not have experienced a windfall in my first 3 months but what I have experienced is a 26% growth in my investment.